-We moderate all stories we receive on Care Opinion Ireland, in line with our moderation principles.
+We moderate all stories we receive on Care Opinion, in line with our moderation principles.

-Once we have approved a story for publication, it is published immediately if it relates only to HSE providers.
+Once we have approved a story for publication, it is published immediately if it relates only to publicly-owned providers, eg NHS, local authorities, health & social care partnerships.

-If a care provider chooses Publish, the story appears on Care Opinion for everyone to read, and we send alerts to relevant organisations (providers, commissioners, regulators, scrutiny organisations).
+If a care provider has no concerns about our moderation of the story, they can choose to Go ahead.
+In this case the story appears on Care Opinion for everyone to read, and we send alerts to relevant organisations (providers, commissioners, regulators, scrutiny organisations).

 The care provider and other relevant organisations can then respond on Care Opinion, again for everyone to read.
 (See how this looks)

-Even though you cannot read the story, you can see which provider restricted it, and the reason they gave.
+Even though you cannot read a restricted story, you can see which provider restricted it, and the reason they gave.
 A provider cannot alter a restricted story, or post any responses to it.

-When a story is restricted, we still send email alerts to relevant organisations to let them know it has been restricted, and why.
+If a story is restricted, we still send email alerts to relevant regulatory organisations to let them know it has been restricted, and why.
 They will be able to read the story.

 What if the provider doesn't respond?

 Care Opinion allows 72 hours for a provider to respond to a request for a decision.
-If we don't receive a response, our system automatically makes a decision.
+If we don't receive a response, our system assumes there is no objection to publication.

 Who can see a restricted story?

-A restricted story can be seen by staff of “public interest bodies” registered on Care Opinion, such as the Care Quality Commission, or the local authority.
+A restricted story can be seen by staff of “public interest bodies” registered on Care Opinion, such as the Care Quality Commission, the Care Inspectorate, or the local authority.

 You can see which public interest bodies can read a restricted story on the story page itself.